 4.4.2 Optical emission lines

-Overall, when dust is introduced, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear.
+Overall, when dust is introduced, many of the detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear (best seen in Figure 7b).
 The most drastic change in the optical emission lines is evidenced by [Ne V] λ3426 which decreases 0.5 dex and [Ar IV] λ4740 which decreases 0.8 dex when dust is introduced.
 [O II] λ3727 increases with dust introduction from 2.5 dex to 2.9 dex but [O III] λ5007 decreases 0.4 dex with dust introduction.

 4.4.3 IR emission lines

 There is very little change evidenced by any of the IR emission lines.
 [Ne V] 24.31um changes the most, decreasing emission by 0.4 dex with the introduction of dust.
+Otherwise, many of our IR emission lines (and specifically, IR fine structure emission lines) change by 0.1 dex or stay constant in peak log(Wλ)

 5. Analysis

 5.1.1 Implications on local, low redshift galaxies